-We implement the following human rights due diligence process with the aim of preventing and mitigating the adverse impacts that the business activities of the Asahi Group have on society.
-Also note that our human rights due diligence process is pursued in accordance with the United Nations' Guiding Principles on Business and Human Rights.
+The Asahi Group implements the following human rights due diligence process in order to respect the human rights of all stakeholders affected by our business activities.
+This due diligence process is pursued in accordance with the United Nations’ Guiding Principles on Business and Human Rights.

 To coincide with its commitment to the UK’s Modern Slavery Act 2015, the Asahi Group conducted a theoretical analysis and assessment of risk focusing on modern slavery from two perspectives: the 17 countries in which the Asahi Group’s production bases are located and the 11 major items procured by the Asahi Group.

 The analysis and assessment determined that the highest risk of modern slavery in the Asahi Group's supply chain occurs during the “growing crops” stage.
 We also confirmed that even among the main direct materials procured by the Asahi Group, those deemed to carry an “extremely high” risk of modern slavery were coffee, sugar, tea, palm oil and cacao.
 The assessment also verified the business impact of these five raw materials.

 The Asahi Group has received recommendations from experts from the perspective of what kind of human rights risk management will be necessary in the future to mitigate human rights risks, with a focus on addressing human rights in supply chains that carry a particularly high risk in the food industry.
 These recommendations are reflected in our action plans.